Disney Channel (France): History

 The channel had a programming block, Les Grandes histoires de Disney Junior (lit.
 The Great Stories of Disney Junior), and from 2015 of the Disney XD Zone.
 The programs of these two channels were only diffused there in their block.
 The programming blocks disappeared in June 2016.

 Disney Channel celebrated its 20th anniversary in France from January to March 2017, notably with the film, Mère et Fille: California Dream, which is the first and only French Disney Channel Original Movie.

 In parallel with the French launch of Disney+ scheduled for 24 March 2020, but postponed to 7 April, Disney XD, Disney Cinema and three services (Disney Channel Pop Pick, Disney English and Hola Disney) were shut down, and Disney Channel returned to being a Canal+ exclusive, being removed from Bouygues Telecom on 30 March, Free on 2 April, Orange on 9 April and finally SFR on 30 June.

-On 5 November 2024, it was announced that the channel, along with Disney Jr., National Geographic and National Geographic Wild, and Disney+ would no longer be available on Canal+ starting 1 January 2025 after failing to renew its exclusive distribution deal.
+On 5 November 2024, it was announced that the channel, along with Disney Jr., National Geographic and National Geographic Wild, and Disney+ would leave Canal+ starting 1 January 2025 after failing to renew its exclusive distribution deal.
 Media outlets called about the closure of the channels, but Disney had not communicated about their fate, and programming had already been scheduled after 1 January 2025, denying its immediate closure.
 On 20 December 2024, it was announced that the channel would return to the ISP basic offers of Orange along with National Geographic by 2 January after inking its distribution, and Free on 1 January 2025.
 However, Disney Jr. and National Geographic Wild would cease broadcasts in France, remaining available in Belgium, Luxembourg and Switzerland.

 On July 1, 2025, Disney Channel France dropped text for almost all bumpers and idents used on the channel, beginning to rely instead on textless versions, and begun following a schedule closer to the Scandinavian feed.
 Additionally, coverage of Disney Channel France in Switzerland was replaced instead with its own feed which now follows a schedule closer to its Belgian counterpart, likely as a result of the French Disney Junior still being available in Belgium and Switzerland, as opposed to in France where Disney Junior content now airs on the main channel just like in the Nordic countries.